Ell1ott/OneTap/Roadpath.md

 - Quotes
 - Recomendations

+_Not to be confused with differend collections of todos - also a important feature_

 ## Visual identity

 OneTap should be modern, slick and simple yet still have a unique bit that makes it stand out from the rest.
 Not just look like a v0 build app